 Roughrider Exploration Limited ("Roughrider" or the "Company") was incorporated on December 7, 2011 under the British Columbia Business Corporations Act.
 The Company is listed on the TSX Venture Exchange as a Tier 2 Mining Issuer.
 The principal business of the Company is the exploration and evaluation of mineral properties.
-The principal focus of the Company is exploring its portfolio of mineral properties, including the Genesis property, a uranium project located to the northeast of the Athabasca Basin in Saskatchewan, and the Silver Ace and Sterling properties in central British Columbia.
+The principal focus of the Company is portfolio of mineral properties, including the Golden Triangle properties (Note 13) in central British Columbia.